elgw/watershed_cuts/README.md

 function on the edges, $`F(\{x,y\})`$ where $`\{x,y\}`$ denotes the connecting vertex $x$ and $y$.

-This implementation uses
+This implementation use

 ``` math
 F(\{x,y\}) = \min \left( I(x) , I(y) \right)
 ```

-while another suggested option is
+which give the standard watershed behavior.
+Another option, suggested in the paper, is

 ``` math
 F(\{x,y\}) = | I(x) - I(y) |